The cultural solutions explored across the edition vary in approach, scale and purpose.

 FREE eBOOK Download

-Edition 44: Cultural Solutions – Notes from the front examines the many layers of culture through essays, memoirs, and interviews from key cultural producers.
+Griffith Review 44: Cultural Solutions – Notes from the front examines the many layers of culture through essays, memoirs, and interviews from key cultural producers.

 Each piece serves as a case study for an exploration of our engagement with culture, how it is employed to address societal problems, and what benefits can be derived from it.

-‘For community-art deniers, an essay by [Scott] Rankin in the latest Griffith REVIEW should be compulsory reading.’ – Matthew Westwood, The Australian
+‘For community-art deniers, an essay by [Scott] Rankin in the latest Griffith Review should be compulsory reading.’ – Matthew Westwood, The Australian

 Cultural Solutions ‘features the usual impressive list of contributors, with iconic performer and festival director Robyn Archer leading the pack.’ – Courier-Mail